-We’ve put together 25 in-demand, high-paying technical trades today.
+We’ve compiled a list of the best trade school jobs list featuring 25 in-demand, high-paying trade jobs today that are obtainable via trade school or possibly taking a few specialized courses.
 To come up with our list, we focused mainly on three things for each occupation:

 - Job Description